common-fp/common-fp/pkg/common-fp-types/readme.md

 ## Common FP Types

-This hosts the source for `common-fp-types`, which is an optional peer dependency to common-fp.
+This holds the types for `common-fp`.

 I want to keep the types in a separate package for versioning purposes, as I don't use typescript regularly and haven't ironed out how I want to manage it.